Nishikori advances to first ATP semi-final in two years - RFI

 "This feeling, I hope I can carry couple more weeks until US Open.
 This makes me great confidence.
 I hope I can keep going two more matches."

-World number 67 Nishikori will face the winner of a later match between Americans Denis Kudla and Mackenzie McDonald for a berth in Sunday's final on the Washington hardcourts.
+World number 67 Nishikori will face 107th-ranked Mackenzie McDonald, who eliminated fellow American Denis Kudla 6-3, 6-2, for a berth in Sunday's final on the Washington hardcourts.

 Saturday's other semi-final will send 20-year-old American wildcard Jenson Brooksby against 24th-ranked Italian 19-year-old Jannik Sinner.